Skip to main menu Skip to content Skip to footer

 11. Try not to communicate your own anxiety; your child can pick up on your feelings even if you don’t verbalize them.
 What you want to share is your confidence in your child and the summer experience.

 12. Help your child formulate realistic, goal-oriented plans for making friends or toasting the perfect marshmallow or passing a swimming test.
-The thrill of completing these plans can give your child a feeling of success and take his mind off his anxiety.
+The thrill of completing these plans can give your child a feeling of success and take their mind off their anxiety.

 13. If your child has psychiatric or learning issues, don’t keep them a secret.
 Make sure the staff and counselors know anything they need to know to head off problems and maximize their experience.
 Do they wet the bed?
 Are they anxious about water?
 And let your child know that counselors are there to support them, whether they have a simple question or a larger problem.